chichiwang/notes/os/linux/vim/practical/05/README.md

 Some commands are shared with Insert mode: `<C-w>` and `<C-u>` delete backward to the start of the previous word or start of the line. `<C-v>` or `<C-k>` are used to insert characters not found on the keyboard. `<C-r>{register}` is used to insert the contents of any register at the command line.

+#### Ex-Commands Strike Far and Wide
+There are situations where the same changes can be made faster with Ex commands than with Normal mode.
+Normal mode commands tend to act on the current character or current line whereas Ex commands can be executed anywhere without moving the cursor.
+Ex commands can also be executed across many lines at the same time.

 [▲ Return to Sections](#sections)

 | [Previous: 04 - Visual Mode](../04/README.md) | [Table of Contents](../README.md#table-of-contents) |